udaan-iitt/editions/2022_Summer/faculty_interview_raghavendra.md

 category: Campus News
 date: 2022-06-29 12:40:00 +09:00
-desc: "From pepper spray and Clash of Clans to Julia and Panchayat, read on to experience a fantastic interview with Prof Raghavendra! "
+desc: "From pepper spray and Clash of Clans to Julia and Panchayat, read on to experience a fantastic interview with Dr Raghavendra! "
 thumbnail: ./images/Raghavendra_Sir_cover.jpeg
 authors: Pranathi, Debeshee
 starred: false